Fortress64/fortress64.github.io/devices/sunny.md

 - **OTA Updates:** Seamless over-the-air updates are delivered directly from our own secure servers, keeping the device current without manual intervention.
 - **MicroG Verified Device:** This build has successfully passed Google Play Services' SafetyNet attestation via MicroG, ensuring broad app compatibility and a stable security baseline.
 - **Custom Patchsets:** Tailored security and privacy patches are applied on top of the base ROM to improve both performance and user protection.
-- **Configurable App Selection:** Users can modify `Fortress64/fortress64-apk.config.txt` to define which user and system apps are installed by default.
-This configuration file persists across fresh installations, enabling a reproducible and personalized setup.
+- **Configurable App Selection:** Users can modify `Fortress64/fortress64-apk.config.txt` to control which apps are present after installation.
+The file can be reused across reinstalls for a consistent setup.
+More explaination can be found in the file above.

 #### Included Removable Apps